 BENEFITS OF THE MOVIE

-This Learning Guide also introduces an important irony of history: while the American Revolution of 1776 was based on a declaration that liberty was an “inalienable Right,” and the Constitution of 1783 was intended to “secure the Blessings of Liberty to ourselves and our posterity,” both were based on a bargain, required by the Founding Fathers from the Southern states and acceded to by the Northerners, that the institution of slavery would be protected in the new United States.
+The film clip presents Professor Kennedy’s insightful and constructive analysis that the United States has both a racist tradition and a countervailing tradition of respect and equal opportunity.
+The discussions and assignments suggested by this Learning Guide explore Professor Kennedy’s analysis and, also, provide an introduction to the concept of tradition.
+The Learning Guide also introduces an important irony of history: although the American Revolution of 1776 was based on a declaration that liberty was an “inalienable Right,” and while the Constitution of 1783 was intended to “secure the Blessings of Liberty to ourselves and our posterity,” both were based on a bargain, required by the Founding Fathers from the Southern states and acceded to by the Northerners, that the institution of slavery would be protected in the new United States.
 An understanding of this bargain will give students new insight into race relations in the United States.
-It will also provide them with a more nuanced understanding of the history of the late 1700s and of the contributions of the Founding Fathers, particularly George Washington, to the cause of representative democracy in the U.S. and throughout the world.
+It will also provide students with a nuanced understanding of the history of the late 1700s and of the contributions of the Founding Fathers, particularly George Washington, to the cause of representative democracy in the U.S. and throughout the world.

 Read Professor Kennedy’s statement or watch the interview.